Advice for students in Baltimore County and Cambridge, Massachusetts

 I recall sitting in my seventh-grade French class repeating over and over "Il fait froid.
 Il fait chaud."
 Why was I learning French?
 Who did I know that spoke French?
 Where is France?
 Do they even really talk like this?
 Well, yeah, they kinda do.
 I figured that out at 37.
 And now I find myself clutching flashcards, repeating "Il fait froid.
 Il fait chaud."
 This summer, I am going to live with my family in Paris for eight weeks and study the language.
 I had no idea that education could make that possible.
 If I had been more serious about education, the opportunity would have come a lot sooner.

-So when I talk to young black kids, I try to talk about the "why?" as much as the "what?"
+So when I talk to young black kids, I try to talk about the "why" as much as the "what."
 And, for the record, I do the same thing at MIT.
 I start my class explaining that learning to write is their moral duty.
-I told them they had access to more information that 99 percent of all humans who have ever lived.
-It is a moral duty to learn how to communicate that information, clearly and compellingly.
+I tell them they have access to more information than 99 percent of all humans who have ever lived.
+It is a moral duty to learn how to communicate that information clearly and compellingly.
 I think everyone should own their education.

 I don't know if any of that works.
 But I am convinced that my problem was not mere laziness nor a lack of work ethic.
 Work ethics don't magically appear.
-Mine is most evidenced when I understand why I am working and when I find that "Why" compelling.
+Mine is most evinced when I understand why I am working and when I find that "why" compelling.
 I never really had that as a student.
 "Try harder" has to have some actual meaning beyond sloganeering.

 Addendum: One other thing I try to do is avoid talking about education in the negative.
-So I rarely talk to kids about what they "shouldn't be doing" or what they "can't do.
+So I rarely talk to kids about what they "shouldn't be doing" or what they "can't do."
 I prefer to talk about what they can and should do.
 This is not mere phraseology.
-If you are a twelve-year old black kid who dreams of being the next Kendrick Lamar or Lebron James, I don't really see a problem.
-If you are are 12-year old black kid who only dreams of being that, I do see a problem.
+If you are a twelve year-old black kid who dreams of being the next Kendrick Lamar or Lebron James, I don't really see a problem.
+If you are are a 12 year-old black kid who only dreams of being that, I do see a problem.
 My argument to you is not that you should stop dreaming of rapping or playing ball, my argument is that you should dream about much more.
 That is part of the magic of being 12.